 I love mine to have a warm, spicy taste, so I add a generous helping of cinnamon, but if you don’t want to, you don’t have to.
-Also, some people suggest pre-boiling the apples before cooking them, but I don’t bother, I find they come out too mushy, and it ruins the texture of the finished product.
+Also, some people suggest boiling the apples before cooking them, but I don’t bother, I find they come out too mushy, and it ruins the texture of the finished product.

 Nothing can beat a homemade apple crumble.
-Shop bought ones always seem to lack the flavour (not to mention you hardly get any!)
+Shop-bought ones always seem to lack the flavour (not to mention you hardly get any!)

 Can I Add Rhubarb?

-How To Make Apple Crumble:
+How To Make Apple Crumble

-Here, if you’re, in a hurry, you can use a bit of a cheat, but it might sacrifice the texture slightly.
+Here, if you’re in a hurry, you can use a bit of a cheat, but it might sacrifice the texture slightly.
 Once you’ve started combining the ingredients, you can use an electric mixer to do the rest for you, but make sure to add more flour if the crumble is sticking together in balls of dough.

 If you want, you can make the slices a different thickness, but make sure you are consistent, or else the texture of all the apples will be different.

 Add the cinnamon to achieve that iconic warm, hearty taste associated with apple desserts.
 I really love cinnamon in desserts; if it’s not your thing, then feel free to leave it out or add in slightly less.

 Serve with custard or ice cream for the best experience, and be careful, as it may all be gone quicker than you think!